• Skip to primary navigation

 The ingredients needed to grill eggplant.

-• Now, brush the slices with a mixture of olive oil, balsamic vinegar, and spices.
-(Photos 2-3).
+Slice the eggplant into rounds.
+Brush the slices with a mixture of olive oil, balsamic vinegar, and spices.
+Save the remaining marinade for later.

 Serving Suggestions